-Enter the total contributions you made in cash or by check (including out-of-pocket expenses).
+Enter on line 15 the total gifts you made in cash or by check (including out-of-pocket expenses).

-Other Than by Cash or Check
+Line 16 Other Than by Cash or Check

 Enter your contributions of property.
 If you gave used items, such as clothing or furniture, deduct their fair market value at the time you gave them.
 Fair market value is what a willing buyer would pay a willing seller when neither has to buy or sell and both are aware of the conditions of the sale.
 For more details on determining the value of donated property, see Pub.
 561.